GoknurK/Google-Playstore-Analysis/README.md

 ## Modeling

-We implemented five models—KNN, XGBoost (XGBC), Support Vector Machine (SVM), Random Forest, and Logistic Regression.
+We implemented five models—KNN, XGBoost (XGBC), Support Vector Machine (SVM), and Logistic Regression.
 Out of these, XGBoost emerged as the top performer with an accuracy score of 56% and an impressive recall rating of 98%.
 Upon analyzing feature importance, we discovered that app name, category, installs, and ad supported were the most influential factors on ratings.
 Other features did not exhibit a strong impact.
 The presented confusion matrix for the XGBoost Classifier reveals a noteworthy trend: our model largely predicted high ratings, underscoring the limited occurrence of medium and low ratings within the dataset.

 ![XG Boost](image/xg_boost.png)